Recording Natural Sounds

 Has a voice-activated recording feature

-Has both low and high sensitivity microphone settings for the (very nice) built in microphone.
+Has both low and high sensitivity microphone settings for the (very nice) built in stereo microphone.

 Can be used with or without a low-cost home-made parabolic microphone